marcus-waldman/credicpp/README.md

 # credicpp
-Development package for credi with Rcpp functions for truely Bayesian capabilities
+Development package for credi with Rcpp functions for truly Bayesian capabilities